This guide can help you solve common issues with Cloud NAT.

 Custom static routes whose next hops are VMs, internal TCP/UDP load balancers, or Cloud VPN tunnels might indirectly provide internet connectivity.
 For example, the next hop VMs or backend VMs for an internal TCP/UDP load balancer might have external IP addresses themselves, or a Cloud VPN tunnel might connect to a network that offers internet access.

 Custom dynamic routes learned from on-premises networks by Cloud Routers in your VPC network might connect to a network that offers internet access.

 Keep in mind that other custom routes in your VPC network might have higher priorities than routes whose next hops are default internet gateways.
 For information about how Google Cloud evaluates routes, see routing applicability and order.

 - Verify that NAT logging is enabled.

-- Double-check that your view of the logs isn't filtering out the logs you are looking for.
-See Viewing logs for instructions.
+Double-check that your view of the logs isn't filtering out the logs that you are looking for.
+For instructions, see Viewing logs.

-- Make sure a firewall rule isn't blocking traffic.
+Make sure that a firewall rule isn't blocking traffic.
 Firewall rules that block egress (outbound) traffic are applied before the traffic would have been sent to the NAT gateway.
-You can use firewall rules logging to see if your custom egress rules are blocking outbound traffic.
+You can use Firewall Rules Logging to see if your custom egress rules are blocking outbound traffic.

 Certain logs are excluded